iBDFrankfurt/APProVe/README.md

 ## Reverse Proxy
 To be accessible from the outside world, a domain and at least 3 subdomains are required.
-This guide explains the steps using [NGINX](https://www.nginx.com/) and [Certbot](https://certbot.eff.org/) to encrypt ProSkive-Bio with SSL and to set up a reverse proxy to make the docker containers accessible.
+This guide explains the steps using [NGINX](https://www.nginx.com/) and [Certbot](https://certbot.eff.org/) to encrypt APProVe with SSL and to set up a reverse proxy to make the docker containers accessible.

 <p>For this we look at 3 NGINX configuration files.